Historic houses, sweeping lawns and art galore – looking for the best stately homes and gardens in and around Leeds? We’ve got you covered.

 Built in 1698 and inspired by Lord Bingley’s grand tour, Bramham Park toes the line between traditional baroque and Palladian architecture.
 As to who designed it, no one knows.
 Many a famous name has been thrown around, including Giacomo Leoni, Thomas Archer and James Paine, but the most popular theory is that Lord Bingley designed it himself.

-This is one of the most beautiful country houses in Leeds.
+In our opinion, this is one of the most beautiful country houses in Leeds.
 It’s surrounded by 900 acres of rolling countryside.
 Here too, you’ll find a juxtaposition of styles, as the strict formality of 17th-century design gives way to the natural landscapes of the 18th century.
 Needless to say, there’s oodles of exploring to be done – you can hunt out the hidden follies or simply follow the public footpath across the estate and take in the views, the choice is yours.

 Where?
 Bramham Park, Bramham Lane, Wetherby, Leeds, West Yorkshire, LS23 6ND.